aaaaaa123456789/bsp/specification.md

 ## Opcodes

 The opcode of each instruction is defined by the first byte.
 This also defines its length, and the kind of operands it will take.
-An instruction can be asigned more than one opcode depending on its arguments: for instance, the `set` instruction has two opcodes; one when called with two variables as its operands, and another one when called with a variable and an immediate (a constant value encoded in the instruction itself).
+An instruction can be asigned more than one opcode depending on its arguments.
+For instance, the `set` instruction has two opcodes: one when called with two variables as its operands, and another one when called with a variable and an immediate (a constant value encoded in the instruction itself).

 Variables are always encoded as a single byte indicating the variable number.
 Immediates (that is, constant numerical